sayantan1413/Codeforces-Solution/README.md

 Step 5:
 To check that there exist the latest code use the command
-* git pull upstream master
+* git pull upstream main

-Step 5:
+Step 6:
 Check your changes and your branch by using the command
 * git status

-step 6:
+step 7:
 To add the untracked file use the command
 * git add .

-step 7:
+step 8:
 To commit the file with message use the command
 * git commit -m "your_message"